opentensor/bittensor/MIGRATION.md

 ## Extrinsics and related
 1. ✅ Standardize parameter order across all extrinsics and related calls.
 Pass extrinsic-specific arguments first (e.g., wallet, hotkey, netuid, amount), followed by optional general flags (e.g., wait_for_inclusion, wait_for_finalization)

-2. ✅ Unify extrinsic return values by introducing an ExtrinsicResponse class.
-Extrinsics currently return either a boolean or a tuple.

-    Purpose:
-    - Ease of processing.
-    - This class should contain success, message, and optionally data.
-    - Opportunity to expand the content of the extrinsic's response at any time upon community request or based on new technical requirements any time.

-3. ✅ Set `wait_for_inclusion` and `wait_for_finalization` to `True` by default in extrinsics and their related calls.
+2. ✅ Set `wait_for_inclusion` and `wait_for_finalization` to `True` by default in extrinsics and their related calls.
 Then we will guarantee the correct/expected extrinsic call response is consistent with the chain response.
 If the user changes those values, then it is the user's responsibility.
-4. ✅ Make the internal logic of extrinsics the same.
+3. ✅ Make the internal logic of extrinsics the same.
 There are extrinsics that are slightly different in implementation.

-5. ✅ ~~Since SDK is not a responsible tool, try to remove all calculations inside extrinsics that do not affect the result, but are only used in logging.
+4. ✅ ~~Since SDK is not a responsible tool, try to remove all calculations inside extrinsics that do not affect the result, but are only used in logging.
 Actually, this should be applied not to extrinsics only but for all codebase.~~ Just improved regarding usage.

-6. ✅ Remove `unstake_all` parameter from `unstake_extrinsic` since we have `unstake_all_extrinsic`which is calles another subtensor function.
+5. ✅ Remove `unstake_all` parameter from `unstake_extrinsic` since we have `unstake_all_extrinsic`which is calles another subtensor function.

-7. ✅ `unstake` and `unstake_multiple` extrinsics should have `safe_unstaking` parameters instead of `safe_staking`.
+6. ✅ `unstake` and `unstake_multiple` extrinsics should have `safe_unstaking` parameters instead of `safe_staking`.

-8. ✅ Remove `_do*` extrinsic calls and combine them with extrinsic logic.
+7. ✅ Remove `_do*` extrinsic calls and combine them with extrinsic logic.

-9. ✅ ~~`subtensor.get_transfer_fee` calls extrinsic inside the subtensor module.
-Actually the method could be updated by using `bittensor.core.extrinsics.utils.get_extrinsic_fee`.~~ `get_transfer_fee` isn't `get_extrinsic_fee`
+8. ✅ ~~`subtensor.get_transfer_fee` calls extrinsic inside the subtensor module.
+Actually the method could be updated by using `bittensor.core.extrinsics.utils.get_extrinsic_fee`.~~ (`get_transfer_fee` isn't `get_extrinsic_fee`)

 ## Subtensor
 1. ✅ In the synchronous Subtensor class, the `get_owned_hotkeys` method includes a `reuse_block` parameter that is inconsistent with other methods.
 Either remove this parameter from `get_owned_hotkeys`, or add it to all other methods that directly call self.substrate.* to maintain a consistent interface.